BaltimoreCode-Coffee/AITeam/README.md

 ### How To Get the files, Test Locally, and create a Pull Request (Contribute!)

-1. **Download Github Desktop**: This tool makes using Git easy and fun!
+1. **Download Github Desktop (optional)**: This tool makes using Git easy and fun!
 Command line instructions are also included in this guide
    **Windows:**
 https://desktop.github.com/download/
    **Ubuntu**